chromium/chromium/base/test/android/javatests/src/org/chromium/base/test/transit/README.md

 ### The Transit Layer cohesion

-The Transit Layer is a directed graph of `TransitStations`.
+The Transit Layer is a directed graph of `Stations`.
 Transit Layer EntryPoints classes provide the entry points into the graph.

-There should not be multiple `TransitStations` that represent the same state, but different variations of the same screen may be modeled as different `TransitStations`.
+There should not be multiple `Stations` that represent the same state, but different variations of the same screen may be modeled as different `Stations`.
 The cohesion of this graph is important to maximize code reuse.

 ### Partially Public Transit tests